Last changed on

 I want to see a Value and a Criterion.
 Both, that's TWO.
 What do you value, how do you get there (criterion).

-CX: Stock Issues.
+CX: Most important part of CX for me: Would I rather live in Neg world or Aff world.
 But I will evaluate K's Kritiques, Theory.
-However, the entire round will come down to that.
+However, a large percentage of the round will come down to that.
 If you want to go off-case then do so.
 There will be no on-case ROB.
 You will need to thoroughly explain your off-case arguments.
 Don't assume I'm familiar with the literature.
 I would like to hear an overview attached to it.
 Doesn't need to be written but certainly needs to be explained.
 You will need to pass all mechanisms needed to earn my ballot.

 PFD: Traditional lense.
 Clash is expected.
 Summarize key voting issues.
 The debate should center around the topic.
 Whoever can display their case is stronger than their opponents (makes more sense logically, with impacts) wins the debate.